andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Catharsis</h4>
 With the amount of time we're spending together our discourse inevitably devolves into shallow, silly discussions of nonsense and frivolity.
-One such day I wander into a conversation between Matt & Renay regarding their preferred hand holding position.
+I stumble into one such discussion between Matt & Renay regarding their preferred hand holding position.
 After some wrangling of mitts Matt ends up in front and Renay in back.
 They each recall holding hands in the alternate position but for whatever reason this feels right.
 I reach out